KroSheChKa/FootBot/README.md

 ----
 ### A technical problem with the ~~bot~~ game

 There was a whole paragraph here, which dealt with the problem with the bot.
 But they've already been fixed, and the rest are left in the game itself.
 The game doesn't have time to `process the inputs`, I think.
 It turns out that the game counts defeat when I actually kicked the ball.
+Also there are some in-game cases that highly accelerated ball might just go through the wall and cause a loss :(

 ----

 ## How to run

-As I said in my previous bot projects [here](https://github.com/KroSheChKa/BasketBot/blob/main/README.md#how-to-use) that there is a huge attachment to `certain coordinates` on the screen.
-I use a 3440x1440 monitor and place the game window in a certain place.
-Based on this it should be understood that it's close to impossible to know the exact situation of the user to run the bot with one button :(
+This bot has an enormous attachment to `certain coordinates` on the screen and to the screen resolution itself.
+Actually in the new commit on 13.07.2023 I added a solution that should help.

-**So in the case of self-launching, the user should configure everything manually for his working surroundings**
+All you have to to is:

 - Install [python](https://www.python.org/downloads/) together with `IDLE` on your computer **(you should run the code via IDLE!)**
 - Clone this project by this command somewhere on your computer: